KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 From above, it is evident that clustering algorithms cannot be used for predicting if the hard drive will fail.
 However, along with capacity it could be used to predict which model a hard drive is.

-# What's new in our approach?
+# What's New in Our Approach?

 Since the Backblaze data already has class labels indicating whether a disk has failed or not, this dataset is well-suited for supervised learning.
 All prior notable works focus on building a classifier that can make accurate predictions.
 We however attempt to solve the same problem using unsupervised learning as well.
 Although there have been works that make use of unsupervised learning to augment data and tackle the class imbalance problem, to the best of our knowledge, we are the first to apply principles of anamoly detection on the Backblaze dataset to predict failure events.